Republican Senator Hesitant To Back Trump National Emergency Declaration

 Imperative for Donald Trump amidst the border wall battle appears to be support from fellow Republicans.

-Libertarian-leaning Kentucky Senator Rand Paul wrote on Twitter that he is “disappointed” with Trump’s decision to declare national emergency.
+Libertarian-leaning Kentucky Senator Rand Paul wrote on Twitter that he is “disappointed” with Trump’s decision to declare a national emergency.

 “I’m disappointed with both the massive, bloated, secretive bill that just passed and with the president’s intention to declare an emergency to build a wall.”